SvenMichaelKlose/tunix/src/tunix/README.md

 After sending a system call via OPEN, an error code may be read using BASIN.
-(Calling CHKIN is not required.)
 It may be followed by return values.

 On assembly level the carry flag tells if an error occured (carry set with code